FDio/csit/docs/report/introduction/test_environment_sut_meltspec_skx.rst

   * Information from the /sys interface: Mitigation: PTE Inversion; VMX: conditional cache flushes, SMT vulnerable
   * This system is a host running a hypervisor: NO
   * Mitigation 1 (KVM)
    * EPT is disabled: NO
   * Mitigation 2
    * L1D flush is supported by kernel: YES (found flush_l1d in /proc/cpuinfo)
    * L1D flush enabled: YES (conditional flushes)
    * Hardware-backed L1D flush supported: YES (performance impact of the mitigation will be greatly reduced)
    * Hyper-Threading (SMT) is enabled: YES
   > STATUS: NOT VULNERABLE (this system is not running a hypervisor)

   CVE-2018-12126 aka Fallout, microarchitectural store buffer data sampling (MSBDS)
+  * Mitigated according to the /sys interface: YES (Mitigation: Clear CPU buffers; SMT vulnerable)
-  * Kernel supports using MD_CLEAR mitigation: NO
+  * Kernel supports using MD_CLEAR mitigation: YES (md_clear found in /proc/cpuinfo)
+  * Kernel mitigation is enabled and active: YES
+  * SMT is either mitigated or disabled: NO
-  > STATUS: VULNERABLE (Neither your kernel or your microcode support mitigation, upgrade both to mitigate the vulnerability)
+  > STATUS: NOT VULNERABLE (Your microcode and kernel are both up to date for this mitigation, and mitigation is enabled)

   CVE-2018-12130 aka ZombieLoad, microarchitectural fill buffer data sampling (MFBDS)
+  * Mitigated according to the /sys interface: YES (Mitigation: Clear CPU buffers; SMT vulnerable)
-  * Kernel supports using MD_CLEAR mitigation: NO
+  * Kernel supports using MD_CLEAR mitigation: YES (md_clear found in /proc/cpuinfo)
+  * Kernel mitigation is enabled and active: YES
+  * SMT is either mitigated or disabled: NO
-  > STATUS: VULNERABLE (Neither your kernel or your microcode support mitigation, upgrade both to mitigate the vulnerability)
+  > STATUS: NOT VULNERABLE (Your microcode and kernel are both up to date for this mitigation, and mitigation is enabled)

   CVE-2018-12127 aka RIDL, microarchitectural load port data sampling (MLPDS)
+  * Mitigated according to the /sys interface: YES (Mitigation: Clear CPU buffers; SMT vulnerable)
-  * Kernel supports using MD_CLEAR mitigation: NO
+  * Kernel supports using MD_CLEAR mitigation: YES (md_clear found in /proc/cpuinfo)
+  * Kernel mitigation is enabled and active: YES
+  * SMT is either mitigated or disabled: NO
-  > STATUS: VULNERABLE (Neither your kernel or your microcode support mitigation, upgrade both to mitigate the vulnerability)
+  > STATUS: NOT VULNERABLE (Your microcode and kernel are both up to date for this mitigation, and mitigation is enabled)

   CVE-2019-11091 aka RIDL, microarchitectural data sampling uncacheable memory (MDSUM)
+  * Mitigated according to the /sys interface: YES (Mitigation: Clear CPU buffers; SMT vulnerable)
-  * Kernel supports using MD_CLEAR mitigation: NO
+  * Kernel supports using MD_CLEAR mitigation: YES (md_clear found in /proc/cpuinfo)
+  * Kernel mitigation is enabled and active: YES
+  * SMT is either mitigated or disabled: NO
-  > STATUS: VULNERABLE (Neither your kernel or your microcode support mitigation, upgrade both to mitigate the vulnerability)
+  > STATUS: NOT VULNERABLE (Your microcode and kernel are both up to date for this mitigation, and mitigation is enabled)

+  CVE-2019-11135 aka ZombieLoad V2, TSX Asynchronous Abort (TAA)
+  * Mitigated according to the /sys interface: YES (Mitigation: Clear CPU buffers; SMT vulnerable)
+  * TAA mitigation is supported by kernel: YES (found tsx_async_abort in kernel image)
+  * TAA mitigation enabled and active: YES (Mitigation: Clear CPU buffers; SMT vulnerable)
+  > STATUS: NOT VULNERABLE (Mitigation: Clear CPU buffers; SMT vulnerable)

+  CVE-2018-12207 aka No eXcuses, iTLB Multihit, machine check exception on page size changes (MCEPSC)
+  * Mitigated according to the /sys interface: YES (KVM: Mitigation: Split huge pages)
+  * This system is a host running a hypervisor: NO
+  * iTLB Multihit mitigation is supported by kernel: YES (found itlb_multihit in kernel image)
+  * iTLB Multihit mitigation enabled and active: YES (KVM: Mitigation: Split huge pages)
+  > STATUS: NOT VULNERABLE (this system is not running a hypervisor)

-  > SUMMARY: CVE-2017-5753:OK CVE-2017-5715:OK CVE-2017-5754:OK CVE-2018-3640:OK CVE-2018-3639:OK CVE-2018-3615:OK CVE-2018-3620:OK CVE-2018-3646:OK CVE-2018-12126:KO CVE-2018-12130:KO CVE-2018-12127:KO CVE-2019-11091:KO
+  > SUMMARY: CVE-2017-5753:OK CVE-2017-5715:OK CVE-2017-5754:OK CVE-2018-3640:OK CVE-2018-3639:OK CVE-2018-3615:OK CVE-2018-3620:OK CVE-2018-3646:OK CVE-2018-12126:OK CVE-2018-12130:OK CVE-2018-12127:OK CVE-2019-11091:OK CVE-2019-11135:OK CVE-2018-12207:OK